kiba/Writings/fac/chp15_plans_for_the_future.md

 Interrogation yielded a wealth of information about the planet.
 It isn't the Elemental Nations as I know it, though my memory of the series was very rusty and didn't really extend to the fourth shinobi world war.

+Naruto is known as the son of the fourth hokage since the last chunin exam, but there's no Sound/Sand invasion because of a lack of a hidden village in Tea.

+Zabuza is a missing-nin hunter, which is ironic.

+Lot of cool details that probably made my canonical knowledge basically irrelevant.

 **Year 2: Day 213**

 Us Earthlings got together for a day.